Localization and Approximations for Distributed Non-convex Optimization: Application to Resource Allocation

-If we reconsider the problem from the perspective of Section \ref{3b}, there are $2|B|$ local networks.
-There are $|B|$ local networks $\{b\}$ for all $b\in B$ which correspond to the variables $x_{bI_bK}$, since only $f_b$ is a function of $x_{bI_bK}$ for all $b\in B$.
-There are $|B|$ local networks $Nb(b)\triangleq N(b)\uU\{b\}$\footnote{The notation $N(b)$ only contains the neighbors of $b$ but not $b$ itself.} for all $b\in B$ which correspond to the variables $p_{bK}$; indeed, only for those $b'\in Nb(b)$ do $f_{b'}$'s depend on $p_{bK}$.
-In the first version of the direct method, which we will now refer to as Localized X Globalized P-diRect Method (LXGP-RM) algorithm\footnote{In this method, the variable tuple $x_{BI(B)K}$ is localized, while the variable tuple $p_{BK}$ is globalized.}, only $x_{BI(B)K}$ follows the localization framework in Algorithm \ref{a6}, $p_{BK}$ is still globalized in the sense that every BS keeps a copy of the whole variable.
-The algorithm is given as follows: \begin{algo}[LXGP-RM]
+If we reconsider the problem from the perspective of our localization framework \cref{sec:main-1}, there are $2|B|$ local dependency sets.
+There are $|B|$ local dependency sets $\{b\}$ for all $b\in B$ which correspond to the variables $x_{bI_bK}$, and $|B|$ local dependency sets $Nb(b)\triangleq N(b)\uU\{b\}$ for all $b\in B$ which correspond to the variables $p_{bK}$.
+In the first version of the direct method, referred to as the Localized X Globalized P-diRect Method (LXGP-RM) algorithm, only $x_{BI(B)K}$ follows the localization framework, $p_{BK}$ is still globalized in the sense that every BS keeps a copy of the whole variable.